-In Standby Sleep mode an ADC conversion must be triggered via the Event System (EVSYS), or the ADC must be in free-running mode with the first conversion triggered by software before entering sleep.
+In Standby Sleep mode an ADC conversion must be triggered via the Event System (EVSYS).
 The peripheral clock is requested if needed and is turned OFF after the conversion is completed.

 When an input event trigger occurs, the positive edge will be detected, the Start Conversion bit (STCONV) in the Command register (ADC.COMMAND) will be set, and the conversion will start.
 When the conversion is completed, the Result Ready Flag (RESRDY) in the Interrupt Flags register (ADC.INTFLAGS) is set and the STCONV bit in ADC.COMMAND is cleared.